-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise South Granville Water and Sewer Authority's basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the basic financial statements of South Granville Water and Sewer Authority.
 The Schedule of Revenues and Expenses-Budget and Actual and the Schedule of Revenues and Expenses-Budget and Actual-Capital Projects are presented for purposes of additional analysis and are not a required part of the basic financial statements.